adigitoleo/vim-mellow/README.md

 :colorscheme mellow
 ```

+You can omit the `termguicolors` part if you are running (neo)vim in a GUI.

 If it doesn't look right, it probably isn't.
 If you're sure you are running in
 a [compatible] terminal, read `:help 'termguicolors'` and `:help
 xterm-true-color` before opening an issue.